jamzigod/Adidas-Account-Creator/README.md

 - open terminal
 - python adi-account-gen.py

-If you want accounts for adidas US, change the "base_url" in the script from ".co.uk" to ".com" manually.
+If you want accounts for Adidas US, change the "base_url" in the script from ".co.uk" to ".com" manually.

 You will have to copy the accounts yourself from the terminal as I havent coded it into the script unless someone wants to do that.